BTEC Higher National Diploma in Hospitality Management

-The BTEC Higher National Diploma is awarded by Pearson and The City College works in partnership with this body to deliver the programme.
-As the governing body, Pearson has validated and accredited The City College to offer a variety of HND qualifications.
+The BTEC Higher National Diploma is awarded by Pearson and The City College works in partnership with this organisation to deliver the programme.
+As the awarding organisation, Pearson has approved The City College to offer a variety of HND qualifications.
 The College’s management team is then responsible for ensuring that the quality of the provision offered meets Pearson’s exacting conditions and standards.

 Your academic year is divided into three terms, in each term you will normally study 2-3 units, split between core units and elective units.
 Each unit is assessed by a single assessment instrument which will be either an assignment or an examination.
 Overall, you will be expected to attend College for lectures for a minimum 15-18 hours every week.

 Applicants must be at least 18 years of age and possess either a level 3 qualification (or equivalent) or at least 4 GCSEs, one GCE A level with a good command of the English Language.
 Equivalent overseas qualifications are also accepted.
 Applicants over 21 years of age without formal qualifications with appropriate work experience may also be accepted.